fsr/stats/README.md

 Render the image by running:
 ```
-$ python buerostats.py [output path]
+$ python buerostats.py [output path] [bin size]
 ```
-This will generate a **punchcard.png** file inside the repository as output.
+This will generate a **punchcard.png** file inside the repository as output with hourly binning.

-Optionally, you can define a custom output path as argument.
+Optionally, you can define a custom output path as argument and a custom bin size in minutes which must be a factor of 60.

 ## Something fishy?
 Found a bug?